 The best panorama apps tend to be paid ones, and not inexpensive at that.
 But there are some free options.
-Overall, their features tend to be pretty limited and their user interface not especially well polished, but if you’re dabbling or just have a one-off need, they’re a very good place to start.
+Overall, their features tend to be pretty limited and their user interface is not particularly polished.
+But if you’re dabbling or just have a one-off need, they’re a useful place to start.

 If you’re after something straightfoward to use, free, and cross-platform, take a look at Hugin.

 AutoStitch is focused mostly on the underlying algorithm that is then licensed to other software manufacturers to use in their apps.
 But they have also put together a rudimentary front end for it.
-It’s very basic, and you don’t get any control over things like editing control points or choosing the projection, but it’s very simple to use and free.
+It’s very basic, and you don’t get any control over things like editing control points or choosing the projection, but it’s simple to use and it’s free.
 There are versions for Windows and Mac.

 You can download GigaPan Stitch here.
 There are versions for Mac and Windows.